isberg1/puppet-manifest-validation-and-linting-on-commit/README.md

 file { '/etc/motd'

-run a test to se that the script is working
+run a test to see that the script is working

 ```
 git add .